-Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in
+Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of the issuer by the undersigned, thereto duly authorized, in on MAR 7 8 2025 SAN JUAN CI By: EDGAR B. SAAVEDRA OLIVER Y. TAN Chairman of the Board Chief Executive Officer, and President amcaevangeliste MICHELL MAGDATO DANICA C. EVANGELISTA Treasurer, Chief Financial Officer, and Corporate Secretary Chief Risk Officer SAN JUAN CITY MAR 2 8 2025 SUBSCRIBED AND SWORN TO before me in on affiants exhibiting to me their respective valid IDs, as follows: NAME Valid ID DATE OF ISSUE/VALID PLACE UNTIL OF ISSUE Edgar B. Saavedra Passport No. Valid until Manila P6875140B May 26, 2031 Oliver Y. Tan Passport No. Valid until DFA P4489306B January 21, 2030 NCR East DFA NCR Passport No. Valid until Michelle A. Magdato April 21, 2028 P6873524A East Danica C. Evangelista Passport No. Valid until Manila P769671 September 26, 2031

-By:

-San Juan City on MAR 19 2024

-EDGAR B. SAAVEDRA Chairman of the Board

-Chief Executive Officer, and President

-MIA GRACE PAULA S. CORTEZ Chief Financial Officer

-DANICA C. EVANGELISTA

-Corporate Secretary

-SUBSCRIBED AND SWORNTO before me in San Juan City on MAR 19 2024 affiants exhibiting to me their respective valid IDs, as follows:

-NAME DATE OF ISSUE/VALID UNTIL Valid ID PLACE OF ISSUE Edgar B. Saavedra Passport No. Valid until Manila P6875140B May 26, 2031 Oliver Y. Tan Valid until Passport No. DFA January 21, 2030 P4489306B NCR East

-Mia Grace Paula S. Cortez

-UMID

-Danica C. Evangelista

-Passport No. P769671

-Valid until

-26 September 2031

-Manila

 Doc.
-No. 200;

-Page No. 2024;

-Series of 2024.
+No. 346; Page No. 71 Book No. I Series of 2025.